EllisFitzUSM/ChildImmunizations/README.md

 * Making basic skeletons when new classes were created
 * Documenting older files with our new documentation styles (listed above)
 * Making the readme look better in markdown

+## To Run
+Many files have a main function that will give an example of what the class is.

+To see the GUI, run ChildImmunizations/Archive/Iteration3/Clinic.java